University of Osuna: Significance

 The building of the former University of Osuna is significant both architecturally and for its long history as a seat of the university from its construction in 1548 to its closure in 1824.
 Its construction was ordered by Don Juan Téllez Girón, founder of the university.
 The First Duke of Osuna was responsible for numerous buildings in his domain, nearly all of a religious character.
 The university building is, therefore, particularly notable as an essentially civil building devoted to education.

 The buildings erected under the patronage of the First Duke of Osuna are important primarily because of the adoption and diffusion of new stylistic currents and ideas from the Italian architecture of the time.
 The Renaissance aspects of the buildings are patent, as is the relation to the ideology of humanism in a building expressly created as a center for modern education.

-The surviving university building testifies to the Renaissance aesthetics, providing one of the most singular and defining architectural examples of Osuna's past greatness.
+The surviving university building testifies to the Renaissance aesthetics, providing one of the most defining architectural examples of Osuna.